Francois-T9/Etch-a-Sketch/README.md

 **This project will continue to evolve as I advance in my web development journey.**

-# Live view of the calculator
+# Live view of the game

 🔗 [Etch-a-Sketch game](https://raw.githack.com/Francois-T9/Etch-a-Sketch/main/index.html)